 If their building has been completed in the past six years, home owners may be able to lodge a building services complaint with the Building Commission.
 They will need to provide evidence to support their complaint.

-Anyone associated with an apartment building who is concerned that the building managing body (often referred to as the body corporate) is not taking these fire safety concerns seriously is asked to contact the Building Commission on email@example.com or phone 1300 489 099.
+Anyone associated with an apartment building who is concerned that the building managing body (often referred to as the body corporate) is not taking these fire safety concerns seriously is asked to contact DMIRS at email@example.com or phone 1300 489 099.

 Ninety-one buildings (70 in City of Perth and 21 in the Town of Victoria Park) initially met the criteria for the initial audit (in regards to use and size of the building).
 Nine of those buildings in City of Perth and seven in the Town of Victoria Park were found to contain ACPs and were further examined in the initial audit.